 My teaching wasn’t up to my usual high standards.
 Sure, I made all the right noises and the students practiced English conversation and took handouts.
 But once I was satisfied they could get on with their work I stared out the window.

-Seito Language School was on the 11th floor of a 20-storey building.
+Seito Language School was on the eleventh floor of a twenty-storey building.
 The city below sparkled, but I didn’t.
 I knew the statistics.
 The majority of missing people were found within 48 hours and Midori had been gone for nearly two weeks.

 I suppose you could say Midori and I connected the very first time we met.
-We were a similar height, 5ft 6.
-The same age, 34 and coincidently both named after the same colour.
+We were a similar height, five ft six.
+The same age, thirty-four and coincidently both named after the same colour.
 In Japanese Midori means green and my first names Jade.
 Midori used to say “we were the green ladies of Tokyo.”
 And she’d laugh, cover her mouth and her shoulders would dance.

 Overtime we grew close Midori and I, of course it wasn’t encouraged to fraternise with students but the higher level one’s like Midori often hung around the school.
 It was inevitable that pretty soon there were drinks after class, or a bite to eat, that sort of thing.
 I knew Midori had an ulterior motive.
 She used me to practice her English language skills, but I didn’t mind.
 She was good company, and I was a new teacher in an unfamiliar city.
 Our friendship was mutually beneficial but even so we were friends, and that’s why her disappearance hurt so much.